PII-Bench: Evaluating Query-Aware Privacy Protection Systems: Experiments

-\textbf{Impact of Advanced Prompting.} Chain-of-thought approaches generally improve performance, with Self-Consistency and Auto-CoT proving most effective for different models (0.716 F1 for GPT4o with Self-Consistency; 0.710 F1 for Qwen2.5 with Auto-CoT).
-However, these benefits are highly dependent on model scale—smaller models often show degraded performance with complex prompting strategies, indicating insufficient reasoning capabilities.
+\textbf{Impact of Advanced Prompting.} Chain-of-thought approaches generally improve performance, with Self-Consistency and Auto-CoT proving most effective (0.716 F1 for GPT4o with Self-Consistency; 0.710 F1 for Qwen2.5 with Auto-CoT).
+However, these benefits are highly dependent on model scale—smaller models often show degraded performance with complex prompting strategies.

-\textbf{Effectiveness of Entity Candidates.} The provision of candidate PII entities (Naive w/ Choice) substantially improves performance across all models (e.g., GPT4o improves from 0.627 to 0.842 F1).
-However, the practical applicability of this approach is limited, as candidate entities are rarely available in real-world scenarios.
+\textbf{Effectiveness of Entity Candidates.} Providing candidate PII entities (Naive w/ Choice) substantially improves performance across all models (e.g., GPT4o improves from 0.627 to 0.842 F1).
+However, practical applicability is limited as candidate entities are rarely available in real-world scenarios.